Webster University is one of four CRNA schools in Missouri.

 “Webster’s Nurse Anesthetist program is strongly rooted in the basic sciences, which is why the program resides in Webster’s Department of Biological Sciences.

-Students who will be most successful in the program will have a strong and recent (within the last 5-6 years) academic background in courses such as chemistry, physics, organic chemistry, and biochemistry.
+Students who will be most successful in the program will have a strong and biochemistry.

 The most successful students will also have a strong professional background as a registered nurse in an acute care setting, often obtained by working in an ICU.”